factorlibre/classicUPS-python3/README.rst

-ClassicUPS: A Useful UPS Library
+ClassicUPS3: A Useful UPS Library
 ================================

-ClassicUPS is an Apache2 Licensed wrapper around the UPS API for creating shipping labels and fetching a package's tracking status.
+ClassicUPS3 is an Apache2 Licensed wrapper around the UPS API for creating shipping labels and fetching a package's tracking status.
 This library by no means encompasses all of the UPS functionality, but it is suitable for some of the most common shipping-related common tasks.